-&lt;sup>2Select from approved College of Engineering list of courses in History.

-&lt;sup>3BIOL 101, 261, or 304 with department head approval.

-&lt;sup>4Select from approved College of Engineering list of courses in American, English or FORL literature.
+Select from approved College of Engineering list of courses in American, English or FORL literature.

 Select from College of Engineering approved list in HIST, HONR, HUMN, or LIT.

 Select from approved College of Engineering list of courses in DANC, MUS THEA, and VIAR.

-&lt;sup>7Requires approval of Department Head.
+Requires approval of Department Head.